Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

 \subsection{Constant Rate Scheduling}

-As described above, our criterion to optimize noise schedules is to minimize the maximum distance between consecutive probability distributions in the diffusion process.
-Using the distance $D(t, t+\Delta t)$ between the probability distributions of diffused data $p(\bm{x}_{t})$ and $p(\bm{x}_{t+\Delta t})$, our criterion is expressed as
+As described above, our goal is to optimize noise schedules by minimizing the maximum distributional change between adjacent timesteps in the diffusion process.
+Let $D(t, t + \Delta t)$ denote a discrepancy measure between the distributions of diffused data $q(\bm{x}_{t})$ and $q(\bm{x}_{t + \Delta t})$.
+Our criterion can be formulated as: